PHP-AntiVirus/PLED-PHP-Linux.Encoder-Decrypter/README.md

 Be free to contact me if you need any assistance in decrypting the files, or don't have time, resources or knowledge to do it yourself.

+## Licensing

+    Copyright (c) 2016, Bernard Toplak
+    License: GNU Affero General Public License, version 3 (AGPL-3.0)

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.